SynthesisLab/grape/README.md

 - all type variants of every primitives of the DSL are present and used by the automaton

 If any of these conditions is not respected then a warning is printed ot the user as this may be intentional.

+### Additional Notes

+For the ``size`` parameter:

+- if it is too small you won't get all your primitives in the automaton because the max size was too small, basically for a primitive of arity ``k`` to be in the automaton, the minimal size must be ``k+1``.
+- gains decrease with increased size, and time taken increases exponentially.
+- there are some effects with ``size`` such that you can get gains that are not monotone due to the fact that very few redundant programs have been added, in that case try going to one size larger, usually you get back your improvements.

+For the ``--optimize`` flag:

+- on our hardware, recent i7, it was 10 times as slow.
+- on the provided example case, it provided no improvement, even if it did we expect the improvements to be minimal.

+For the ``--no-loop`` flag:

+- if you compare the number of programs up to the max size with and without the flag, you will observe that without ``no-loop`` there are slightly more programs because of the loops.
+It is not a bug, it is due that some programs are not of the maximum size and needs to loop, therefore producing new redundant programs because of the loops within the size bound.

 ## Type System